rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/projects/TBD-ryo-jitsi/index.md

 ### Host server

-The host server is configured to run [LXD containers](https://linuxcontainers.org/lxd/) and is controlled from your control machine via a [wireguard](https://www.wireguard.com/) tunnel.
+The [host server](/rollyourown/project_modules/ryo-host/) is configured to run [LXD containers](https://linuxcontainers.org/lxd/) and a [Consul server](https://www.consul.io/) and is controlled from your control machine via a [wireguard](https://www.wireguard.com/) tunnel.
 Each container deployed performs a specific task in the installation.

 Further details about the host server building block can be found [here](/rollyourown/tech_building_blocks/host_server/).